 As the 2010 regular season comes to a close this week, there is still a lot of uncertainty when it comes to the A-Sun Tournament field.
 What complicates things even more this season, is that fact that all but one school (USC Upstate) is eligible for the postseason.
 Now 10 teams are battling for six spots in Nashville.
 FGCU (22-5) clinched the No. 1 seed with its third consecutive regular season title.
-UNF (14-9) has also guaranteed a bid to the postseason and currently sits second by percentage points.
-ETSU (14-10) and Mercer (14-10) are tied for the third spot while Stetson (13-11) is currently fourth.
-Belmont (12-11) and JU (12-11) are tied for the final spot and in a tiebreaker, the Dolphins would advance.
+By percentages, UNF (14-9) is second while ETSU (14-10) and Mercer (14-10) are tied for the third spot.
+Stetson (13-11) is currently fourth while Belmont (12-11) and JU (12-11) are tied for the final spot.
 Looming in the background is Kennesaw State (10-14).
-In a cut-and-dry scenario, the winner of the Stetson/JU series would earn an automatic bid to the tournament.
-With ETSU facing Kennesaw State and Belmont squaring off with Mercer, other scenarios can also arise if JU does not win but the most significant thing is for the Dolphins to match what Belmont does this weekend to keep the tiebreaker in play.

-With a 23-26 mark, JU is in jeopardy of finishing below .500 for the first time since 2008 (27-29)...with an 8-4 win over FGCU on May 15, head coach Terry Alexander earned his 300th career A-Sun victory...the Dolphins are 0-3 on the year in extra inning games...in the extra-inning loss to FSU, JU tallied 10 runs for the second straight game at Dick Howser Stadium for the first time in program history.
-The highest run tally in program history was 12 in 1973...with a 4-0 win over FIU, the Dolphins earned their first shutout since a 3-0 decision over Belmont on March 9, 2008 at John Sessions Stadium...the Dolphins are 15-1 on the year when scoring 10 or more runs...JU has a pair of four-game winning streaks on the year....the Dolphins are 4-16 when not hitting a home runs as opposed to an 19-10 record with a home run...the Dolphins are 3-7 in their last 10 games against ranked opponents - including a 2-3 mark in 2010.
+With an 8-4 win over FGCU, head coach Terry Alexander collected his 300th win in the A-Sun...with a 23-25 mark, JU is in jeopardy of finishing below .500 for the first time since 2008 (27-29)...the Dolphins are 0-3 on the year in extra inning games...in the extra-inning loss to FSU, JU tallied 10 runs for the second straight game at Dick Howser Stadium for the first time in program history.
+The highest run tally in program history was 12 in 1973...with a 4-0 win over FIU, the Dolphins earned their first shutout since a 3-0 decision over Belmont on March 9, 2008 at John Sessions Stadium...the Dolphins are 15-1 on the year when scoring 10 or more runs...JU has a pair of four-game winning streaks on the year....the Dolphins are 4-15 when not hitting a home runs as opposed to an 19-10 record with a home run...the Dolphins are 3-7 in their last 10 games against ranked opponents - including a 2-3 mark in 2010.